Maya course for beginners, teaching the skills you need to realise your creative ideas including 3D modelling, animation, simulation and rendering.

 We accept purchase orders from UK-registered companies.

-If a company or delegate cancels an Maya training course booking giving less than 10 working days’ notice, a cancellation fee is payable.
+If an on-request Maya Essentials course booking is cancelled giving less than 20 working days’ notice, a cancellation fee is payable.
 View cancellation terms.

 Introduction to Maya